Inside: Sometimes it feels like you put one kid to bed and wake up to a teenager you hardly know Here are a few tips on how to talk with your teen.

 Talk less, listen more

-There is so much going on in our kids lives these days and so many changes.
+The number one way to talk with your teen is to stop talking.
+We get it.
+It’s hard as there’s so much you want to teach them and so many things you feel like you need to correct.
+But, there is so much going on in our kids’ lives these days and so many changes.
 Often what they need most from us is just someone who is willing to let them unload all the crazy going on in their head.
 They don’t want our commentary, just our ears.

 Our teens are going to make a whole lot of mistakes.
 If we jump all over them every time they make a bad choice, we run the risk of permanently shutting them down.